DCC-EX/DCCEXProtocol/README.md

 ## Basic Design Principles

 First of all, this library implements the DCC-EX Native protocol in a non-blocking fashion.
-After creating a DCCEXProtocol object, you set up various necessities (like the network connection and a debug console) (see [Dependency Injection][depinj]).
+After creating a DCCEXProtocol object, you set up various necessities such as the network connection and a debug console (see [Dependency Injection][depinj]).

-Then, call the ```check()``` method as often as you can (ideally, once per invocation of the ```loop()``` method) and the library will manage the I/O stream, reading in/parsing commands and calling methods on the [delegate] as information is available.
+Then, you call the ```check()``` method as often as you can (ideally, once per invocation of the ```loop()``` method) and the library will manage the I/O stream, reading in/parsing commands and calling methods on the [delegate] as information is available.

 These patterns (Dependency Injection and Delegation) allow you to keep the different parts of your sketch from becoming too intertwined with each other.
-Nothing in the code that manages the pushbuttons or speed knobs needs to have any detailed knowledge of the WiThrottle network protocol.
+Nothing in the code that manages the pushbuttons or speed knobs needs to have any detailed knowledge of the DCC-EX native protocol.

 ### DCCEXProtocol Class